tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 $ sudo ln -s /Developer/NVIDIA/CUDA-7.5/lib/libcudnn* /usr/local/cuda/lib/
 ```

-#### Configure the installation
+### Configure the installation

 Run the `configure` script at the root of the tree.
 The configure script
-asks you for the path to your python interpreter.
+asks you for the path to your python interpreter and allows (optional)
+configuration of the CUDA libraries.

 This step is used to locate the python and numpy header files as well as
 enabling GPU support if you have a CUDA enabled GPU and Toolkit installed.
-For
+Select the option `Y` when asked to build TensorFlow with GPU support.

+If you have several versions of Cuda or cuDNN installed, you should definitely
+select one explicitly instead of relying on the system default.

-example:
+For example:

 ```bash
 $ ./configure